 ‘Dessie’, as he was affectionately known to his legions of supporters, raced prominently for most of the way and was left in the lead when Ten Plus fell at the third last.
 However, the confirmed mudlark Yahoo, clearly relishing the atrocious underfoot conditions, arrived on the scene, travelling well, on the home turn and looked all over the winner.
 Galvanised by Simon Sherwood, Desert Orchid rallied gamely between the final two fences and was almost upsides again jumping the last.
 On the climb to the winning post, he first drifted right towards the stands’ side and then left towards his rival but, in the last hundred yards or so, Desert Orchid forged ahead to win by 1½ lengths, with Sherwood punching the air in celebration.

-The Kiplingcotes Derby is reputedly the oldest and arguably the ‘wackiest’ horse race run in Britain.
+The Kiplingcotes Derby is reputedly the oldest and arguably the ‘wackiest’ horse race run in Britain (and as an aside Chester Racecourse is the oldest raceourse in the country) .
 As the name suggests, the race has been run, on the third Thursday in March, on a four-mile course from Etton to Londesborough Wold Farm, near Kiplingcotes, a hamlet in the East Riding of Yorkshire, every year – with a few notable exceptions – since 1519.
 The course is virtually straight, but precipitous in part and easily waterlogged; country lanes, roadside verges and farmland all form part of the four-mile journey.

 The traditional rules of the Kiplingcotes Derby state that if the race is not run once it can never be run again.
 So, in the event of cancellation – as happened in 1947, because of snow, 2001, because of foot-and-mouth disease, 2018, because of damage to the course and 2020, because of coronavirus –

 a lone jockey ‘walks’ the course to ensure the survival of the race.